Associate Professor, Health Policy and Management

 Primary Phone: 967-838-0818

-Dr. Jarlenski is affiliated with the Health Policy Institute, Magee-Womens Research Institute, and Center for Women's Health Research and Innovation.
+Dr. Jarlenski is affiliated with the Health Policy Institute and Center for Women's Health Research and Innovation.

-Dr. Jarlenski teaches the following courses in the spring semester:
+Dr. Jarlenski teaches the following course in the spring semester:

 HPM 2063: The Politics of Health Policy

-Please contact her for a syllabus if you are interested in enrolling in a course.
+Please contact her for a syllabus if you are interested in enrolling.